mit10s/mit10s/README.md

 ### Publishing changes

+Pull `main` before starting work on a change.

 Each change that should be followed by a release version should be accompanied by the following changelog-generating command:

 ```sh